David Záizar

-David Záizar was a Mexican mariachi singer and actor who appeared in many Mexican films.
-He was active from the 1940s up until his death in 1982 due to a respiratory infection.
-What earned him the title of the "Rey del Falsete" or "King of the Falsetto" was the fact that he displaced Miguel Aceves Mejía, who had the title until Záizar's appearance on the ranchera music scene.
+David Záizar (c.
+1930 - 2 January 1982) was a Mexican mariachi singer and actor who appeared in many Mexican films.
+He was active from the 1940s until his death.
+Záizar was a highly respected figure in ranchera music, and has been dubbed "El Rey del Falsete" ("The King of the Falsetto").

+Career

 Initially, he joined forces with his brother, Juan Záizar, with whom he formed a duo.
 Prior to this, they had both been working on individual projects, especially Juan, who was a renowned composer and singer.
 They had only sung together for very special occasions, like their tribute to honor the famous ranchera composer, also from Jalisco, Pepe Guízar.
-Out of this union came the famous duo, Los Hermanos Záizar (the Záizar brothers).
+Out of this union came the famous duo, "Los Hermanos Záizar" (the Záizar brothers).
+The brothers mainly recorded on Peerless Records, but they also made some recordings on RCA Victor and RCA Camden in their early years.
+Nearly all of his solo recordings recorded on Peerless.
 Like most Mexican folk songs, the majority of those interpreted by David that we have left today are about lost loves, unfaithful women, Mexico and its people, and several other topics commonly present throughout ranchera music.

+Death

+On January 2, 1982, Záizar died in Mexico City at the age of 53, due to non-traumatic cardiac arrest.
+His body was buried in a crypt within the plot of the National Association of Actors (ANDA) of the Panteón Jardín, located in the same city.

+Legacy

-His songs are considered an integral part of the Mexican musical heritage and are comparable, for instance, to Woody Guthrie's influence on American folk music.
+Záizar’s songs are considered an integral part of the Mexican musical heritage and are comparable, for instance, to Woody Guthrie's influence on American folk music.

-In addition to his own recordings, many of his songs have been recorded successfully by renowned recording artists from around the Spanish-speaking world, most notably by Miguel Aceves Mejía, Pedro Infante, Rocío Dúrcal, Javier Solís, Pedro Fernández, Jorge Negrete, José Alfredo Jiménez, Vikki Carr, Luis Miguel, Lola Beltrán, Alejandro Fernández, Chavela Vargas, Maná, Antonio Aguilar, Vicente Fernández, Julio Iglesias, Joaquín Sabina, Manolo García, Los Tigres del Norte, and Gualberto Castro.
+In addition to his own recordings, many of his songs have been recorded successfully by renowned recording artists from around the Spanish-speaking world, most notably Miguel Aceves Mejía, Pedro Infante, Rocío Dúrcal, Javier Solís, Pedro Fernández, Jorge Negrete, José Alfredo Jiménez, Vikki Carr, Luis Miguel, Lola Beltrán, Alejandro Fernández, Chavela Vargas, Maná, Antonio Aguilar, Vicente Fernández, Julio Iglesias, Joaquín Sabina, Manolo García, Los Tigres del Norte, and Gualberto Castro.

+In Tamazula, Záizar’s house was adorned with an allusive plaque and “Reforma” street changed its name to “Hermanos Záizar.”
+In the same city, on September 24, 2009, the General Directorate of Cultural Linkage of the Ministry of Culture of Jalisco inaugurated the Hermanos Záizar Museum, which houses a section dedicated to the history of the town, with paleontology and archaeology rooms, a section for children and another for ethnographic studies.
+On the upper level of the museum, charro costumes used by the brothers, their discography, photos and a small music library are exhibited.

+A monument has been erected in his honor in the Parque de las Rosas, now renamed "David Záizar" in the Colonia Militar Marte, Iztacalco, Mexico City.

 Partial list of songs

+Filmography

+Záizar appeared in the following films: